 Tour de France

-The Tour de France, a legendary sporting event, thrills cycling enthusiasts around the world every year.
-Although the route varies from year to year, Vaison Ventoux Provence has the honor of periodically hosting this legendary competition, offering cycling enthusiasts a unique experience in an exceptional setting.
+The Tour de France, a legendary sporting event thrills cycling enthusiasts around the world every year.
+Although the route varies each year, Vaison Ventoux Provence has the honour of periodically hosting this legendary competition, offering cycling enthusiasts a unique experience in an exceptional setting.

 Tour De France logoTour De France logo